willdurand/containers/yacs/README.md

 bye, bye
 ```

-The container has exited according to the logs and we can verify by querying the state of the shim again.
+The container printed the message of the `signal_handler` defined in the `hello-loop.sh` script so the container should have exited.
+We can verify by querying the state of the shim again.
 This time, the container is marked as `stopped` and we have information in the `status` property:

 ```
 $ curl --unix-socket /home/gitpod/.run/yacs/alpine-1/shim.sock http://localhost/